 - Dissertation Fellowships: Each academic year the Graduate School, acting on a recommendation by the Department, may provide select students with a dissertation fellowship.
 Students in their last year of graduate study are eligible for nomination.
 The Dissertation Fellowships cover stipend, enrollment fee and health fee for either one semester or a full academic year.

 - GAANN Fellowships: The Graduate Assistance in Areas of National Need program provides fellowships to assist graduate students of superior ability who demonstrate financial need.
 The fellowship covers tuition, stipend and health care insurance.
 The Department of Chemistry is able to award three GANNN fellowships for the current academic year.

 Once they have obtained the first results in their research project, graduate students are encouraged to attend national and international conferences.
 In most cases, student travel is supported by a combination of funds from the Graduate School and the research group.

-For further information, please contact Rose Barreira, Chemistry Graduate Program Coordinator.
+For further information about funding, please contact Rose Barreira, Chemistry Graduate Program Coordinator.